daviddcs/nsst/Docs/howto.md

 #### FLOW

-Select a tasking you like from the ATO.
-Plan your mission using Navigation aids, Radio presets, and Target List (if applicable).
+Plan your mission using Navigation aids (ACP), 132nd ATO, and Target List (if applicable).
 Read NOTAM's
-Download the mission file, and host MP server.

 #### [BACK TO INDEX](https://daviddcs.github.io/nsst/)